Jay Estate: Alansten

 After Peter Augustus Jay's death in 1843, the Jay Estate passed down to his son John Clarkson Jay a noted conchologist, member of the Lyceum of Natural History doctor and co-founder of New York Yacht Club.
 Dr. Jay made changes to the mansion which included rerouting the central hall staircase.
 In 1849, he added a Carpenter Gothic cottage based upon designs by Alexander Jackson Davis as well as a bowling alley.
 He also gave the property the new name of "Alansten."
 Portions of the property were leased by gardeners and farmers who managed the surrounding land for the Jay family as a dairy farm.
 The property was kept open for livestock and planted with crops of rye, wheat and corn.

 The home and surrounding acreage stayed in the Jay family through 1904.
 Other notable owners and residents of the property during this period include landscape architect Mary Rutherfurd Jay, her brother Pierre Jay, first Chairman of the Federal Reserve Bank of New York, and art collector and philanthropist Junius Spencer Morgan II.

 20th Century Owners

-Owners of the Jay Estate in modern times included architect Henry Ives Cobb (1904) who purchased the land with hopes to develop it; Dutch financier Warner M. Van Norden and Grace Talcott (1905-1911) who kept rare animals including Highland cattle and Grevy zebras; Princeton benefactor and Palmer Square creator Edgar Palmer and his wife Zilph (1911-1935); National Horse Show President Walter B. Devereux and his wife Zilph (1935-1966); the Methodist Church (1966-1979); and lastly DGM Partners, a real estate concern (1979-1992).
+Owners of the Jay Estate in modern times included architect Henry Ives Cobb (1904) who purchased the land with hopes to develop it; Dutch financier Warner M. Van Norden and Grace Talcott (1905-1911) who kept rare animals including Highland cattle and Grévy's zebras; Princeton benefactor and Palmer Square creator Edgar Palmer and his wife Zilph (1911-1935); National Horse Show President Walter B. Devereux and his wife Zilph (1935-1966); the Methodist Church (1966-1979); and lastly DGM Partners, a real estate concern formed by Diane Millstein, wife of philanthropist Ira Millstein (1979-1992).

 It is during this period (circa 1917) that a large Indoor Tennis House is constructed.
 Landscape architects Brinley & Holbrook redesign the gardens.